borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 Still there are some DEXs (Decentralized exchanges) that can circumvent these requirements.<br>
 -- At the moment countries have different range of [attitudes towards bitcoin](https://www.investopedia.com/articles/forex/041515/countries-where-bitcoin-legal-illegal.asp){:target="_blank"}.
 Those more [friendly ones](https://learn.bybit.com/investing/most-crypto-friendly-countries/){:target="_blank"} have legalized it in a way to be either accepted (US, EU,...), or non taxable (*Portugal* as prominent with [residency](https://rebase.co/portugal){:target="_blank"} for [Digital Nomads](https://govisafree.com/crypto-portugal/){:target="_blank"} including ['Bitcoin family'](https://www.cnbc.com/2022/02/06/bitcoin-family-moves-to-portugal-crypto-tax-haven.html){:target="_blank"}), or even legal tender ([El Salvador](https://www.weforum.org/agenda/2021/09/el-salvador-officially-adopts-bitcoin-as-legal-tender-but-will-other-countries-follow){:target="_blank"} first one; [El Zonte](https://www.npr.org/2022/03/27/1086851329/el-salvadors-leader-wants-to-go-in-even-bigger-on-bitcoin){:target="_blank"} - [Bitcoin Beach](https://www.cbsnews.com/news/bitcoin-beach-el-salvador-60-minutes-2022-04-10/){:target="_blank"}).
 On the other side are more skeptical ones still waiting to see where it goes.<br>

 -- Btc is hope for many people who are in despair and marginalized.
-One of use cases is to give freedom to people in countries under some sanction like [Cuba](https://www.coindesk.com/business/2022/03/08/you-would-understand-bitcoin-if-you-were-under-cubas-embargo/){:target="_blank"}, Iran, etc. It can also help refugees escape conflict zones and leave (with their saving) from Libya, Russia, Ukraine, Syria, etc. Same is true from those fleeing oppressive and tyrannical regimes.<br>
+One of use cases is to give freedom to people in countries under some sanction like [Cuba](https://www.coindesk.com/business/2022/03/08/you-would-understand-bitcoin-if-you-were-under-cubas-embargo/){:target="_blank"}, Iran, etc. It can also help refugees escape conflict zones and leave (with their saving) from Libya, Russia, Ukraine, Syria, etc. Same is true from those fleeing oppressive and tyrannical regimes.
+Bitcoin and marvelous blockchain technology gives a new paradigm of economy with no territory that supersedes regular borders.<br>
 -- Next to mention that many African countries have very weak (high inflating) currency, in which a lot of impoverished people don't have access to financial services.
 Some are even using foreign issued post-colonial money, namely [CFA Franc](https://cointelegraph.com/news/we-don-t-like-our-money-the-story-of-the-cfa-and-bitcoin-in-africa){:target="_blank"} that is still controlled by the French treasury.
-So Open Source code is [fighting monetary colonialism](https://bitcoinmagazine.com/culture/bitcoin-a-currency-of-decolonization){:target="_blank"} as well, as described by Alex Gladstein.
+So Open Source code is [fighting monetary colonialism](https://bitcoinmagazine.com/culture/bitcoin-a-currency-of-decolonization){:target="_blank"} as well, as described by Alex Gladstein.<br>
+-In El Salvador, where remittance fees and exchange rates can eat away a money transfer to family, Bitcoin offered lower fees and faster transactions.<br>
+-In Cuba, after a dual-currency system devalued the peso, those who saved in Bitcoin managed to stay afloat.<br>
+-In Nigeria, human rights activists depend on Bitcoin for donations after crackdowns by authoritarian regimes.<br>

 -- It's now obvious that Supremacy of the [Petrodollar Economy is Waning](https://moderndiplomacy.eu/2022/05/28/the-waning-supremacy-of-the-petrodollar-economy/){:target="_blank"} and its hegemony coming to an end.
 This will probably lead to decentralized multipolar multi-reserve system.
 Interest Book and another video presentation by Ray Dalio is -*Changing world order* where he talks about China economic rise.
 But China also manipulate currency a lot.<br>
 One could make analogy from fiat based military industrial complex to crypto industrial complex based on energy.

 -- CB could be gone in it's current form, and central goverment reduced in that regard.
 To remove monetary power and leave only fiscal policy.
-US Constition says States shell not create their own legal tender apart from silver/gold coins to which Btc is analogous.
+Even fiat in general could be backed by Bitcoin.
+According to *Thiers' Law*: [*Good Money Drives Out Bad*](https://nakamotoinstitute.org/mempool/speculative-attack/){:target="_blank"}.

 ### 4.3 Social component
 {: #social-component }